imhasankhan/scada-hydrogen-oxygen-plant-wincc/README.md

-The objective was to overhaul an existing SCADA system, correct design and logic issues, and deliver a more realistic, operator-friendly, and maintainable system tailored to production requirements.
+The objective was to overhaul an existing SCADA system, correct design and logic issues, and deliver a more realistic, operator-friendly, and maintainable solution tailored to the production team’s operational needs.

-> ⚠️ Note: Due to industrial confidentiality, source PLC programs and WinCC project files are not included.
+> ⚠️ Due to industrial confidentiality, source PLC programs and WinCC project files are not included.
 This repository serves as a technical portfolio and system documentation.

 ---

 ## Project Duration
-- December 2022 – February 2024
+December 2022 – February 2024

 ---

 ## System Architecture
 - PLC Platform: Siemens S7-300
-- SCADA: Siemens WinCC
+- SCADA System: Siemens WinCC
 - Engineering Tool: SIMATIC STEP 7

 ---